-- Toy Story: He took out his eyes and used them to see over the other toys at the windowsill who were watching Sid destroy his Combat Carl action figure.
+- Toy Story: Mr. Potato Head takes out his eyes and uses them to see over the other toys at the windowsill when they're watching Sid destroy his Combat Carl action figure.

-- He did it again in Toy Story 2 to see inside the room where Woody was being held.
+- He does it again in Toy Story 2 to see inside the room where Woody was being held.

 - It becomes a plot point in Toy Story 3, when Mrs. Potato Head loses an eye before leaving Andy's room, and later finds that she can still use it to see Andy's room from under the dresser where she left it.

 - That Beholder-like eyeball creature the heroes encounter in Big Trouble in Little China.
 "What it sees, Lo Pan knows!"